salehmuhaysin/DFIR-Tools/README.md

 [bulk_volatility_scanner](https://github.com/rcobb76101/bulk_volatility_scanner) | This is a great easy to use script that runs all volatility plugins on all memory images provided. it takes the path of the images and the path of the output dir.
 Run it and sip tea or do something else until it is done (wink)
 [BMC viewer](https://github.com/0xTowel/BMC-Viewer-Backup) | viewer for pictures of .bmc files [PC Hunter](https://www.majorgeeks.com/files/details/pc_hunter.html) | GUI tool gives detailed information of processes, dlls, hooks both ring 0 and 3, (similar to process hacker)
+[MemProcFS](https://github.com/ufrisk/MemProcFS) | Accesses memory as a mounted filesystem.
+It can be used as an API as well.
+Can be used on live memory or a memory dump file.

 ---